-Choose specialty-specific advisor(s) in the winter of your 3rd year.
-Advisors will be of help to you in matters relating to your fourth year schedule and issues relating to career choice and applications for internship/residency.
-If you are uncertain of your career choice, choose advisors in the two most likely specialties.
-Advisors can be changed if subsequent changes in career direction occur.
+You should choose specialty-specific advisor(s) in the winter of your 3rd year.
+Advisors will help to you in matters relating to your fourth year schedule, career choice and applications for residency.
+As you are deciding on your specialty choice, you may have more than one specialty-specific advisor.

 Summer between Years 3 and 4